 Major course concepts will be covered in one-hour bundles, with 15 minutes of lecture, 15 minutes of live demonstration and 30 minutes of interactive coding, coaching, and troubleshooting.

-Course materials will consist of web-hosted lecture materials, instructor led demonstrations, and programming examples.
+Course materials will consist of web-hosted lecture materials, instructor led, well-documented method and workflow demonstrations, and programming examples.
 Everything will be delivered via a cloud-based Jupyter Lab session, so the only thing you need to bring are your laptop and your fingers!

 Class Size We believe in tailored and focused instruction within our classrooms and have structured our courses with a 1:15 teacher to student ratio.
 Our goal is to give each student the attention and continuous feedback necessary to succeed.